 We all know how precious cats can be.
 It’s why you gravitate toward them, and the ownership part comes easy.
-You endure their ever changing personality and love them during the times of playfulness.
+You endure their ever-changing personality and love them during the times of playfulness.
 You’re there for them whether they’re hiding somewhere in the house or cuddling up next to you.
-With all of this, it might be easy to forget how everything starts.
-There are quite a few unique things that happen to your cat when they’re in the infancy stages of life.
+But here are the things we should you should keep in mind.

 One thing cat owners probably don’t realize is that your little kitten was basically born blind and deaf.
 Given the development of cats is different, their eyes and ears actually remain shut upon birth.
 It’s not until about two weeks after they’re born that things start to open up.
 And even then, their vision may be a bit blurry, or their hearing might not be up to par.

 After about two weeks, their eyes will open.
 Then in the third week, their ear canals will open.